StarGate01/chrzwatch-firmware/README.md

 <details>
 <summary>Low-power PWM</summary>

-The Mbed `PwmOut` implementation locks the system out from deep sleep once a SPI peripheral is activated, even if its duty cycle is 0%.
+The Mbed `PwmOut` implementation locks the system out from deep sleep once a **PWM** peripheral is activated, even if its duty cycle is `0%`.
 It only unlocks the deep sleep when the whole interface object is deconstructed.
 To use PWM while also allowing deep sleep when it shall be temporarily disabled, the `PwmOutLP` implementation is used.
 This implementation provides a function to lock / unlock deep sleep, and to simultaneously enable / disable the underlying *PWM* peripheral via the `NRF_PWM0->ENABLE` register. `PWM0` is hardcoded, but as only one instance is used this renders the code not portable, yet functional.

 </details>